Azure/communication-ui-library/packages/react-composites/review/react-composites.api.md

 import { ChatThreadClient } from '@azure/communication-chat';
 import { ChatThreadClientState } from '@internal/chat-stateful-client';
 import type { CommunicationIdentifierKind } from '@azure/communication-common';
+import { CommunicationIdentifierKind as CommunicationIdentifierKind_2 } from '@azure/communication-signaling';
 import { CommunicationParticipant } from '@internal/react-components';
 import { CommunicationTokenCredential } from '@azure/communication-common';
 import { CommunicationUserIdentifier } from '@azure/communication-common';